PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/bwa/bwaindex_v0.7.15.rst

        prefix: -b
    - id: algorithm
      label: algorithm
+     doc: |
-     doc: 'BWT construction algorithm: bwtsw, is or rb2 [auto]'
+       BWT construction algorithm: bwtsw, is or rb2 [auto]
+           - is	IS linear-time algorithm for constructing suffix array.
+It requires 5.37N memory where N is the size of the database.
+IS is moderately fast, but does not work with database larger than 2GB.
+IS is the default algorithm due to its simplicity.
+The current codes for IS algorithm are reimplemented by Yuta Mori.
+           - bwtsw	Algorithm implemented in BWT-SW.
+This method works with the whole human genome.
      type:
      - string
      - 'null'